 A request to correct or clarify a decision, dismissal, remand, or data may be oral or in writing.
 If the request is oral, complete a Report of Contact (OMHA-101) to document the request.

-Respond in writing to all requests submitted by a party:
+For requests submitted by a party: